 Phishing relies on people not being trained to recognise security threats.
 There will be workers who don’t know this, let alone how to respond.

 Tools can help online security, but the best defence is to help people develop safe habits.
+Security know how is like money in the bank.
 If you’re spending money on online security, think of budgeting at least half of the total on education.